seanbetts/genai-marketing-benchmarks/README.md

 After running the benchmarks, results will be saved in the SQLite database.
 You can analyze these results using SQL queries or export them for further analysis.

-For more detailed information on interpreting the results, see the [Analyzing Results](#analyzing-results) section.

 ## Testing Methodology - Marketing Knowledge
 The benchmarking methodology uses the [AI Harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/e47e01beea79cfe87421e2dac49e64d499c240b4) prompt implementation.
 Below is an example of the prompt used to ask the multiple choice questions: